-- BCP facilities must adhere to the guidance provided in RHY regulations at 45 CFR. § 1351.18 (c).
-The facilities of your BCP project must have a minimum residential capacity of four and a maximum residential capacity of 20 individuals in a single structure, except if: - Local laws or regulations require a higher maximum to comply with licensure requirements for child and youth serving facilities - Your facility is located within a single floor of a structure in the case of apartment buildings, in which case the floor of the structure where services are being provided must have a minimum residential capacity of four and maximum residential capacity of 20 individuals - You may shelter youth over 18 years of age if there is a state or local law (including a regulation) allowing a higher maximum age in compliance with licensure requirements for child- and youth-serving facilities.
-If you provide shelter to youth 18 years or older in the same shelter facility as youth ages 17 and younger, your shelter must have separate sleeping rooms for the two age groups.
-You must also have a clear and detailed plan in place to ensure that minors are safe and secure when using bathrooms and showers, participating in shelter programming (such as counseling and life skills groups), and participating in recreational activities. - You must maintain safety protocols, procedures, and policies to ensure the safety and security of youth under the age of 17. - If your shelters are host family homes, you are exempt from the minimum number of four youth per structure requirement.
-However, you are required to shelter at least four youth across multiple homes.
+- Per RHY regulations at 45 CFR§ 1351.18(c), the facilities of your MGH project must have a minimum residential capacity of four and a maximum residential capacity of 20 individuals in a single structure, except in the following circumstances: - If local laws or regulations require a higher maximum to comply with licensure requirements for child- and youth-serving facilities - If your facility is located within a single floor of a structure in the case of apartment buildings, in which case the floor of the structure where services are being provided must have a minimum residential capacity of four and maximum residential capacity of 20 individuals - The minimum and maximum capacity numbers include both youth and their dependent children. - You must provide appropriate space, equipment, and furnishings to safely accommodate both parents and their dependent children. - You must ensure the accommodations limit the risk of injuries associated with hazards including, but not limited to, the following: falling, burning, electrical hazards, drowning, and Sudden Infant Death Syndrome (SIDS).